tzurp/performance-total/README.md

 <h2>Options</h2>

 <h3>disableAppendToExistingFile</h3>

-When set to 'true', tests from a spec file will overwrite any existing performance data.
+When set to `true`, tests from a spec file will overwrite any existing performance data.
-When set to 'false' (default), performance data will be added to existing data.
+When set to `false` (default), performance data will be added to existing data.

 <h3>performanceResultsFileName</h3>

-You can change the default results file name ('performance-results').
+You can change the default results file name (`performance-results`).
 The results file normally overites an existing file.
 You can add a timestamp to the file name to keep results history:

 ```